Khojasteh-hb/SRX-DTI/README.md

 ## To run the code

+# Citation
+If you use our source code, dataset, and experiments for your research or development, please cite the following paper:

 # Contact
 If you have any questions, do not hesitate to contact me by `khojasteh@znu.ac.ir` or `khojasteh.hb@gmail.com`, I will be happy to assist.